gavinsimpson/physalia-multivariate/README.md

 diversity analysis, and ecological simulation.
 This workshop will offer participants a practical introduction to some of the most useful functions available within vegan.
-We will focus on the use of ordination methods and on he use of restricted permutations to test a range of experimental designs.
+We will focus on the use of ordination methods and on the use of restricted permutations to test a range of experimental designs.

 We will focus in particular on when and how to use multivariate methods including unconstrained and constrained ordination (CCA, RDA, Constrained PCoA),